PandaGix/alpine-pandagix-docker/README.md

-alpine-guix
+Alpine-PandaGix-Docker
 ===========

-A minimal Docker image based on Alpine Linux with the GNU Guix package manager.
+A Docker image based on Alpine Linux, installed the GNU Guix package manager, with constomized channels to build PandaGix.

 Licensing
 ---------

-This software project is provided under the licensing terms of the MIT License stated in the file ``LICENSE.rst``.
+This software project is provided under the licensing terms of the MIT License stated in the file ``LICENSE.md``.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF